BLUETTI Unveils Exciting Black Friday 2023: Exclusive Power Station Deals and Activities

 BLUETTI's Black Friday Activities

-- Lucky Prize Wheels: From Nov.
-10-23, participants can try their luck to win BLUETTI EB3A power stations, PV120 solar panels, coupons, and other prizes.
+- Lucky Prize Wheels: Participants can try their luck to win BLUETTI EB3A power stations, MP200 solar panels, coupons, and other prizes.

-- BLUETTI Lifestyle Gifts: For spending exceeding specified thresholds, customers will receive BLUETTI gifts accordingly.

-- Earn 3X BLUETTI Bucks: From Nov.
-10-17, customers will earn triple BLUETTI Bucks for every order, and five times on Black Friday Period, redeemable for coupons, gifts, and more.
+- Earn 3X BLUETTI Bucks: From November 8 to November 19, for every order placed, customers can earn triple BLUETTI Bucks, and five times on Black Friday.

 Confident Shopping This Season